 Every second counts in an emergency.
 This is one of the great things about Envera’s Virtual Gate Guard.
 The second the Envera Guard sees an emergency responder, they automatically open the gate for them thereby cutting down the response time to get to the needed residence.
 In many municipalities, the fire and police departments also have a special device that allows them to instantly open the gate on their own when responding to a call.

 Dummy cameras are never a good idea because they create potential liability for the association.
 When owner, renters, and visitors see dummy cameras, they often believe the premises are being monitored, and they are reasonably safe.
 If a serious crime takes place, it is very likely that the association will be named as a defendant, in which case it will have no video footage of actual events.
 It is far better for the association to invest in real cameras and video surveillance systems in order to both deter crime and effectively handle such incidents.
+You can read more information in this article.

 The database for our Resident Vehicle Access Control Security System is stored locally inside access control modules.
 The system uses the Internet to receive updates from Envera or the property manager.
 If the Internet is down, the system will operate normally, but it will not receive updates until the Internet connection is restored.